Kartoffelspalt/Senior-Launcher/README.md

 #### -Google Maps

 ### Copyright Notice:
-This Code is under copyright of Flaggshipp.
+This Code is under copyright of CodeSpire-Solutions.
 If you want to change something and modify this App you need to send me an email and tell what you modified.
 You can freely change the App Names and publish the changes.